stacklio/stackl/README.md

     }
 }
 ```

-### Uploading the documents to STACKL
+### Upload the documents to STACKL

-Go to the STACKL web interface, (use `kubectl get service -n stackl` to get the IP address). use the `/documents/{type_name}` endpoint to POST the documents using the correct type.
+Go to the STACKL web interface, (use `kubectl get service -n stackl` to get the IP address). use the `/documents/{type_name}` endpoint to send a request with the POST HTTP method with the documents using the correct type.

-### Create stack instances
+### Create stack instance

-Use the following payload:
+Use the following payload to make a POST-request to `/stack/instances`, this will instantiate a stack instance and will create a Virtual Machine.

 ```json
 {